-- Downer's Contamination Management Procedure (DG-ZH-PR068), which describes how and when potential contamination risks are identified and managed; and - The mitigation measures as described within Section 5 of this Plan.
+Downer's Contamination Management Procedure (DG-ZH-PR068) is applicable and describes how and when potential contamination risks are identified and managed.

 3.3.1.
 Hazardous materials

 A hazardous materials assessment of buildings and structures was conducted by GHD in September 2016, which focused on stations along the rail corridor - City and Southwest Metro Asset Condition Assessment - Hazardous Materials Assessment (GHD 2016).
 The scope of this assessment was limited to a visual re-inspection of previously identified hazardous materials and an inspection, with limited sampling, for potential hazardous materials not noted on existing registers.